tendermint/tendermint/UPGRADING.md

 ## v0.31.0

+This release contains a breaking change to the behaviour of the pubsub system.
+It also contains some minor breaking changes in the Go API and ABCI.
+There are no changes to the block or p2p protocols, so v0.31.0 should work fine with blockchains created from the v0.30 series.

+### RPC

-Since the pubsub no longer blocks on sending, some WS clients might stop working as expected.
+The pubsub no longer blocks on publishing.
+This may cause some WebSocket (WS) clients to stop working as expected.
 If your WS client is not consuming events fast enough, Tendermint can terminate the subscription.
 In this case, the WS client will receive an error with description:

 ```json